Form: A twining vine.

 Bloom: Spring and summer, sporadically the rest of the year.

-Fruit: Tiny tufted seeds, usually sterile.
-These plants are not self-fertile and two plants
+Fruit: Tiny, white, tufted seeds forming a ball, usually sterile.
+These plants are not self-fertile

 Stems: Green, narrow, rounded.
 They root at nodes where they touch the ground.